Home / Blogs & Insights / How to Start an Online Casino in 2026

 Step 4: Company Formation and iGaming Banking

 In addition to the licence, you need a legal entity and a bank account.
-These two requirements are often interdependent.
+These two requirements are often interdependent, since banks want to see a licence application in progress before opening a gaming merchant account.

-Banks want to see a licence application in progress before they open a gaming merchant account.
-Meanwhile, some licensing bodies require a local company before they accept an application.
-For this reason, start both processes at the same time — not one after the other.
+Meanwhile, some licensing bodies require a local company before they will accept an application.
+Start both processes at the same time — not one after the other.

 Corporate structure for an online casino business